timgentry/DITAStyleSheets/README.md

 This repository and project are for the development of a consistent WCAG 2.1 AA publication template for OxygenXML WebResponsive output.
 ## Core technologies
 * CSS
-* LESS
+* Sass
 * HTML5
 * DITA
 ## Approach
-1. Where possible, use CSS (authored in LESS) to achieve accessible pages
+1. Where possible, use CSS (authored in Sass) to achieve accessible pages
 1. If necessary, amend the core templates in line with Oxygen guidelines, avoiding dependence on a specific version of OxygenXML
 1. As a last resort, post process with XSLT or JavaScript
 ## Target releases